5 Things To Consider When Designing Client Facing Dashboards (+ Best Practices)

-We advocate for a 5-second “snapshot” rule.
+We advocate for a 5-second snapshot rule.
 At a glance, your BrightGauge dashboard should let you know where attention is needed in 5-seconds or less.
 By placing only the most important and relevant gauges on one dashboard, you’ll quickly have a better understanding of where you stand.
 However, keeping it simple doesn’t mean you need access to less data.

-2) Keep the Viewer in Mind
+2. Keep the Viewer in Mind

 When deciding which gauges to include on your dashboard, consider who will be using the dashboard most often.
 What role does this dashboard viewer cover?
 What metrics will they need to do their job?
 Which metrics won’t be needed so often?

 As for deciding the number of gauges to include on a dashboard, we recommend choosing seven.
 Why seven specifically?
 We call all the way back to a study from the 1950s that showed that seven objects was the average capacity for the brain's working memory.

-3) Choose the Right Gauge
+3. Choose the Right Gauge

-At BrightGauge, we know each of our users are unique, with different preferences and styles that they prefer.
-For that reason, we offer several different gauge styles (i.e. charts or diagrams) to choose from.
+At BrightGauge, we know each of our users are unique, with different likes and preferred styles.
+For that reason, we offer several different gauges (e.g. charts or diagrams) to choose from.
 The gauge style that you choose should be influenced by the metric that the gauge will be displaying.

 Choosing the wrong display style can misrepresent the data in the eyes of the viewer.
 Consider what you want to learn from each specific metric.
 For instance, a pie chart wouldn’t be a wise choice for comparing daily support ticket metrics among dozens of service reps as it would be jumbled and difficult to read.

-4) Design Logically
+4. Design Logically

-The English language, and most other modern languages read from left to right.
+The English language and most other modern languages read from left to right.
 Most of us have been reading from left to right since we started elementary school.
 Our brains are wired to seek out information in that way.
 You can see this concept reflected in eye-tracking studies, where “F” patterns seem to dominate digital reading patterns.

 Put the metric that you would like to read first at the top, left-hand side of your dashboard.
 Place other metrics in order of importance from left to right, moving down the page.

-5) Review Regularly
+5. Review Regularly